RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/second-page.md

 ## Summary

-The system can now:
+The system is now capable of:

-- Detect and track a balloon in real time
+- Detecting and tracking a balloon in real time
-- Move toward the object using differential drive
+- Navigating toward the balloon using differential drive
-- Halt autonomously when a success zone is reached
+- Halting autonomously upon reaching the success zone
-- Publish and use filtered sensor data from IMU
+- Publishing and processing filtered IMU sensor data

-Next Goals:
+Next Steps:

-- Fully synchronize the GUI to work with the camera detection nodes along with the motor control nodes
+- Fully synchronize GUI with detection and motor control nodes
-- Integrate PID control for smoother navigation
+- Implement PID control for smoother and more stable navigation
-- Add fallback logic if the object is lost
+- Add fallback mechanisms when the target is lost
-- Tune the success detection thresholds
+- Fine-tune success detection thresholds
-- Record and analyze system performance using rosbag
+- Log and evaluate system performance using rosbag